 Work continued during July 2013 in four trenches.
 The first is in the area of the abbot's garden where the medieval corridor linking the infirmary to the cloister was located, as well as part of the monastic water management system.
 The second trench also found aspects of the site's medieval phase.
 This was situated in an area just inside the inner precinct wall.
 Here a series of small workshop buildings were located, and one of these had clearly been used by a glazier in the 15th century.
 As well as fragments of window glass and iron glazing bars, a significant quantity of lead casting waste from the production of window cames was recovered.

 One of the most important finds was made in a small trench to the north of the church.
 Here the site of the mansion built here in the early 17th century by Sir Vincent Skinner was finally located, after three years of looking!
 The trench found the rear corner buttress and back room of the building, which interestingly had in part been constructed incorporating an earlier late medieval structure.
 Finds of both post-medieval and medieval date (such as an oyster shell containing a blue pigment) were found in this area, illustrating the complex nature of the deposits in this hitherto overlooked part of the site.

 The final trench was located on the 'mound' to the south of the inner precinct.
 Originally thought to be the location of a possible post-medieval building, this part of the site is in fact older in date.
-We now believe that this mound was the location of the medieval hospital of St James and formed an important focus on the site during the latter Middle Ages.
-The most unusual find was the discovery of a late medieval mass grave containing over 50 individuals, the excavation of which will continue in 2014.
+On the basis of medieval burials and other features found here, we now believe that this mound was the location of the medieval hospital of St James and formed an important focus on the site during the latter Middle Ages.
+Excavation is planned to continue in this area during 2014.